-UPDATED June 15, 2021: The Department has been awarded another 4-year Health Resources Services Administration (HRSA) Behavioral Health Workforce Education Training grant.
-PRIORITY DEADLINE for consideration THIS YEAR is Monday July 12, 2021.
+UPDATED January 2023: The Department is the recipient of a 4-year Health Resources Services Administration (HRSA) Behavioral Health Workforce Education Training grant.
+PRIORITY DEADLINE for the 2023-24 Cohort is Monday, March 13, 2023.
 Later applications will be considered on a space available basis.

-Providing Advanced Clinical Training (PACT) funding will provide unique opportunities to receive financial support and training in working with children, adolescents, youth and their families/support systems, focused on mental health service.
-Recognized for our excellence in training mental health social work clinicians, this award is for $900,000 over the next 4 years.
-We will be awarding $10,000, along with some additional funding to 10 selected students annually to offset tuition costs during their Final Internship placement, contingent on Federal funding.
+Providing Advanced Clinical Training (PACT) funding provides unique opportunities to receive financial support and training in working with children, adolescents, youth and their families/support systems, focused on mental health service.
+Recognized for our excellence in training mental health social work clinicians, , this award is in place until 2025, contingent on continued federal funding.
+Up to 13 selected students annually will receive a $10,000 stipend, along with some additional funding to offset tuition costs during their Final Internship placement.

-Applicants must be accepted into the program and can attend either full or part-time: the stipend is provided only during Field II training.
-All applicants must to U.S. residents and plan to practice in the U.S.
+Applicants must be accepted into the program either full or part-time: however, the stipend is provided only during Field II training.
+Thus, eligibility to apply is the Spring before the final year of coursework or for incoming Advanced Standing students.
+All applicants must be U.S. residents and plan to practice in the U.S..

 Accepted scholars will be required to complete specific electives, attend meetings and participate in trainings as part of the stipend requirements.
-Supportive coursework includes such courses as Advanced Practice in Mental Health, Evidence Based Practice in Clinical Social Work, and Grief, Loss and Coping, as well as Healthcare and Social Work Practice.
+Supportive coursework includes Advanced Practice in Mental Health, Evidence Based Practice in Clinical Social Work, and Grief, Loss and Coping, Child Mental Health, and Healthcare and Social Work Practice.

 For further questions or to receive application instructions, please contact Project Director, Dr. Lake Dziengel at [email protected]